mavryk-network/mavryk-protocol/docs/nairobi/glossary.rst

 _`Voting listings`
-    The list calculated at the beginning of each `voting period`_ that contains the staking balance (in number of mutez) of each delegate_ that owns more than the `minimal stake`_ at that moment.
+    The list calculated at the beginning of each `voting period`_ that contains the staking balance (in number of mumav) of each delegate_ that owns more than the `minimal stake`_ at that moment.
 For each delegate_, the voting listings reflect the weight of the vote emitted by the delegate_ when amending the `economic protocol`_.